 Involvement with Freud and Jung

 Lacan was suspicious of Jung’s concept of universal truths as represented in archetypes with timeless symbolic meaning.
-Preferring instead the idea that such beliefs are the interplay between language, culture and historical structures
+Preferring instead the idea that such beliefs are the interplay between language, culture and historical structures.
+This is a linguistic concept where meaning changes over time, and is a direct result of the unconscious being structured like a language

 Involvement with the Surrealists

-In 1924 (when Breton wrote the first Surrealist Manifesto), Lacan was living in Montmartre, the heart of the artistic avant-garde.
-Breton and Lacan moved in the same circles and shared an interest and admiration for Freud
+In 1924 (when Breton wrote the first Surrealist Manifesto), Lacan was living in Montmartre, the heart of the artistic avant-garde, although their is no evidence of any king of friendship, they almost certainly knew each other and shared a common interest in and admiration for Freud

-Lacan’s interests in surrealism pre-dated his interests in psychoanalysis and led to his describing “madness as convulsive beauty”, celebrating its irrationality, and later promoted provocation as an important element in psychoanalysis itself
+In Lacan’s case surrealism may have influenced psychoanalysis, rather than vice-versa.
+His interests in surrealism pre-dated his interests in psychoanalysis and led to his describing “madness as convulsive beauty”, celebrating its irrationality, and he later promoted provocation as an important element in psychoanalysis

 Summary: Influence of the Psychoanalysts on 20th Century Art